drsm79/drsm79.github.com/_posts/2020-07-01-PayID-Functions-Twitch.md

 date:   2020-07-01
 categories: projects
 video_id: 665878889
-tags: coding payid micropayments serverless twitch
+tags: coding python payid micropayments serverless twitch
 ---

 Yesterday I got on a Twitch video stream with my friend & colleague [Matt Hamilton](https://twitter.com/hammertoe).
 He's been talking about micropayments, interledger, XRP etc. for some time, and with lockdown I've been thinking about it a bit more.
 It seems like a nice way to address "the original sin" of the web, and let people pay for what they consume without giving away their entire online selves (and that of the rest of their social network, too...).